 If it’s too loose or too tight, it needs to be adjusted.
 If it’s cracked or brittle, it will need to be replaced.

 Depending on the age of your vehicle, you may also have a fan belt.
 Do the same check on that as you did with the serpentine belt.

 To be accurate, this is not part of your engine, but it is under the hood and important so we’ve included it here.
 Your brake fluid is what causes your brake pads to press against your calipers and in turn stops your vehicle.
 Having the correct amount is important to the overall operation of your brakes.

 Find your brake fluid reservoir under your hood.
 It is typically a smaller semi-opaque tank that visibly has liquid in it with a cap that usually reads DOT 3 FLUID or BRAKE FLUID.
 On the outside of the tank, there will be two lines labeled “minimum” and “maximum.”
 Your fluid line should fall between these two lines.

 If your level is below the minimum line, something is wrong such as a leak.
 If it is above the minimum line, but getting close to it, you don’t need to necessarily add more fluid, just make a note and continue to check it.
 It’s a good chance that it means your brake pads are getting old.

 The more used and thinner your brake pads get, the lower your brake fluid level will get, making this a great indicator of when you might need to replace your brake pads.
 However, even with used brake pads, your level should never go below the minimum line.

 These simple engine checks will help you avoid some unnecessary breakdowns and additional costly damage to your engine.
-So slow down, pop the hood and get to know your engine a bit.
-Once you’ve done these checks a couple times it will become part of your daily on-the-road routine.
+So slow down, pop the hood, and get to know your engine a bit.
+Once you’ve done these checks a couple of times, it will become part of your daily on-the-road routine.